igorgetmeabrain/Technical-Documentation-Page/README.md

 # Technical Documentation Page (freeCodeCamp challenge)

 This project was created to fulfil an element of the Responsive Web Design course on freeCodeCamp.
-The main aim of the project is to ...
+The main aim of the project is to create a documentation page, divided into multiple sections, navigated using a fixed navigation bar.
+The sections use code and li tags (amongst others) to organise content in a clear and easily digestible manner.

 ## Project Criteria